peterkinget/MOS_OP/README.md

 # MOS_OP2

+- Browse through **MOS_OP** below first.
-`MOS_OP2.py` has a simpler interface but it has to be run on a machine with access to the cadence `psf` command. `psf_utils` has to be installed in your python3 installation (see below under 'Tools Needed').
+- `MOS_OP2.py` has a simpler interface but it has to be run on a machine with access to the cadence `psf` command.
+- `psf_utils` has to be installed in your python3 installation (see below under 'Tools Needed').

 ## Usage
 - invoke with `python3 ./MOS_OP2.py config_device_names.json` or make `MOS_OP2.py` executable